The Grammar School hosting online fundraiser

 "The variety of items and experiences that have been donated for this auction is truly remarkable," according to head of school Steve Lorenz.
 "The support from our community has been tremendous thus far, and we hope this generosity continues as the online auction bidding begins."
 Included among the hundreds of items available are unique personal experiences such as a studio tour and lunch with award-winning filmmaker Ken Burns, a "Morning at The Met" which includes a guided tour of New York City's Metropolitan Museum of Art with 19th and 20th century art specialist Catherine Dail, followed by lunch in the exclusive Trustees' Dining Room, a L.A.
 Burdick's Chocolate Class, and a VIP guided tour of The Bronx Zoo.

 Vacation rentals in New Orleans and Hawaii; a retreat at the famous Kripalu Center for Yoga & Health in the Berkshires; certificates for massages with area therapists; art, sculpture and jewelry by local artisans; gift certificates for area restaurants, businesses and professional services and even the right to name a character in local author Archer Mayor's next novel are all available.
-"There is truly something for everyone,"
+"There is truly something for everyone," according to Lorenz.

 All monies raised from the auction will support TGS students and programs, including scholarship funds.